schlopp96/V2Mp3/README.md

 - Newly converted .mp3 audio files can be found within the _**V2Mp3**_ installation directory:
   - `"~/V2Mp3/downloads/audio"`

+### **Progress Bar**

+- As of now, the progress bar is **NOT** functional.
+- Users can toggle the visibility of the progress bar using the "Toggle Progress Bar" button and selecting the "ON" or "OFF" option.
+- This toggle button will be temporary until the progress bar is fully functional.

 ### Quick Look at _**`V2Mp3`**_

 ![V2Mp3](./assets/v2mp3_gui.png)